harrand/psyc/README.md

 main ::= func(-> s32)
 {
 	my_value : s64 mut := 5;
-	my_pointer : s64 mut& := ref my_value;
+	my_pointer : s64 mut? := ref my_value;

 	// equivalent to: my_value = 0;
 	(deref my_pointer) = 0;
 	return 0;
 };
 ```
-Within a typename, pointer-ness is represented by the ampersand `&` symbol.
+Within a typename, pointer-ness is represented by the ampersand `?` symbol.
 It directly proceeds the base type representing the pointee.

 - The `ref` keyword is equivalent to the 'address-of' operator (&) in C. `ref x` in Psy is equivalent to `&x` in C.
 - Similarly, the `deref` keyword is equivalent to the 'dereference' operator (*) in C. `deref my_ptr` in Psy is equivalent to `*my_ptr` in C.